monadius/vscode-hol-light/README.md

     Creates an input dialog where HOL Light theorems could be searched (all results will appear in a HOL Light REPL).
 Inputs in this dialog are either term patterns (with `_` wildcards; e.g., `_ + _ = _`) or names in double quotes (e.g., "ARITH").
 Several search terms separated by a comma can be given (e.g., `_ + _ = _, "ARITH"`).

+Text which is sent to a HOL Light REPL is highlighted.
+The highlighting color can be specified with the configuration option `hol-light.highlightColor`.

 ## Extension Settings

 The extension adds the `HOL Light configuration` group to settings.